ranavner/agrotech_project_2023/README.md

 !['alt text'](/images/for_readme/GUI1.png)

-The app platform was created using the Streamlit library, the full code can be found [here](code/streamlit_app.py)
+The app platform was created using the Streamlit library, the full code can be found [here](code/streamlit_app.py) The app features full real-time data presentation, plus a visual presentation of the moisture, temperature, VPD, and data table.
+Furthermore, you can watch the field raw photo, the analyzed photo, and the timelapse created with the latest images downloaded (automatically).
+(for data analysis, the app also features a download button for the raw CSV including all data collected by the sensors (moisture, tmp, VPD, and motion).

 ## Full system
 !['alt text'](/images/for_readme/IMG_6651.jpg)